Wick integrals

-\paragraph{Acknowledgements}\ \\ We warmly thank Nikolas Tapia for introducing us to his work on Wick products and for helpful discussions on several topics related to those of this paper.
+We are very grateful to Nikolas Tapia for introducing us to his work on Wick products and for helpful discussions on several topics related to those of this paper.

-During the first phase of this project, CB was employed at the Univeristé de Lorraine and supported by the ERC Starting Grant \emph{Low Regularity Dynamics via Decorated Trees (LoRDeT)}, and EF was employed at the University of Oxford and supported by the EPSRC programme grant [EP/S026347/1].
-For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any author accepted manuscript version arising from this manuscript.
+During the first phase of this project, CB was employed at the Université de Lorraine and supported by the ERC Starting Grant \emph{Low Regularity Dynamics via Decorated Trees (LoRDeT)}, and EF was employed at the University of Oxford and supported through the EPSRC programme grant [EP/S026347/1].
+EF's research is currently supported through the ERC grant SQGT [101116964].